 Ref.
-Category Priority Complete By Q1 Measures To Limit Fire Spread And Development No Timescale Finding/Observation Action/Recommendation This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
-Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of the actions recommended within Questions K2, Q5 and the two legacy fuse boxes as stated in this guestion. ground floor level.
-As the assessor considers that the short to medium term s in the internal common area by are of steel construction are this is a reasonable arrangern.
+Category Priority Complete By Q1 Measures To Limit Fire Spread And Development Measures To Limit Fire Spread And Development Finding/Observation Action/Recommendation fulfilling t survey.
+V deficience of fire co possible actions r e Risk Assessment should not be considered as the requirements of a full fire compartmentation Where defects were readily observable, any cies will be commented upon.
+The general provision impartmentation in the areas where access was was considered reasonable with the exception of the recommended within Questions K2, Q5 and the two use boxes as stated in this question. ground floor level.
+As the assessor considers that t the short to medium term s in the internal common area ay are of steel construction ar this is a reasonable arrangen n.
 In the longer term, such as ne premises, replace the fuse ed RCDs. nd the nent in during a